Storm Reference - Data Modification

 Edit Parentheses

-Note that multiple sets of edit parens can be used within a single set of edit brackets; each set of edit parens will delimit a separate set of edits.
+Note that multiple sets of edit parens can be used within a single set of edit brackets; each set of edit parens delimits a separate set of edits.

 See Combining Data Modification Operations below for examples showing the use of edit brackets with and without edit parentheses.